soumyadipdas37/finescoop.github.io/source/_posts/sony-delays-the-last-of-us-2-indefinitely-citing.md

 description: The Last of Us 2's release date has been pushed back indefinitely, with sony saying the global pandemic crisis is preventing "the launch experience players deserve."
 categories: [ps4,xboxone]
 featured: true
-excerpt: The Last of Us 2's release date has been pushed back indefinitely, with sony saying the global pandemic crisis is preventing "the launch experience players deserve."
 ---

 Sony has announced it is delaying the launch of The Last of Us 2 indefinitely, saying in a tweet that the global crisis caused by the coronavirus is "preventing us from providing the launch experience our players deserve."